Natalie Evans, Baroness Evans of Bowes Park: House of Lords

 She was made life peer as Baroness Evans of Bowes Park, of Bowes Park which borders the London Boroughs of Enfield and Haringey, on 12 September 2014.
 Baroness Evans was formally introduced to the House of Lords along with Lord Cashman on 28 October 2014.
 She was, at the time, the youngest female peer.

 Evans served as a government whip in the House of Lords during the 2015 government, and spoke briefly in January 2016 about how "education must be at the heart of our prison system if we are to rehabilitate effectively".
 On 14 July 2016 Baroness Evans was appointed to the post of Leader of the House of Lords by then prime minister, Theresa May.
 She remained in that office when Boris Johnson became Prime Minister in July 2019.

 Personal life

 Her husband James Wild was employed as a Special Adviser by Sir Michael Fallon MP, when he served as Secretary of State for Defence.
-He was elected the MP for North West Norfolk at the 2019 United Kingdom general election.
+He was elected the MP for North West Norfolk at the 2019 general election.